 Ellis Island Timeline

-Around the time of the Revolutionary War, the New York merchant Samuel Ellis purchases the island, and builds a tavern on it that caters to local fisherman.
+Around the time of the Revolutionary War, the New York merchant Samuel Ellis purchases the island, and builds a tavern on it that caters to local fishermen.

-Ellis dies in 1794, and in 1808 New York State buys the island from his family for $10,000.
+Ellis dies in 1794, and in 1808 New York State buys the island for $10,000.
 The U.S. War Department pays the state for the right to use Ellis Island to build military fortifications and store ammunition, beginning during the War of 1812.
-Half a decade later, Ellis Island is used as a munitions arsenal for the Union army during the Civil War.
+Half a century later, Ellis Island is used as a munitions arsenal for the Union army during the Civil War.

 Meanwhile, the first federal immigration law, the Naturalization Act, is passed in 1790; it allows all white males living in the U.S. for two years to become citizens.
 There is little regulation of immigration when the first great wave begins in 1814.